-When this item is set to Enabled, the SATA AHCI controller manages the power usage of the SATA link.
-The controller will put the link to a low power state when the I/O is inactive for an extended period of time, and the power state will return to normal when the I/O becomes active.
+When this item is set to Enabled, the sSATA AHCI controller manages the power usage of the sSATA link.
+The controller will put the link in a low power mode during extended periods of I/O inactivity, and will return the link to an active state when I/O activity resumes.
 The options are Enabled and Disabled.

-This item displays the information detected on the installed on the sSATA port specified by the user.
+This item displays the information detected on the installed sSATA drives on the particular sSATA port.